 The last presales sign is the length of time it takes a potential MSP to get you a proposal.
 Is it a couple of days, or is it weeks?
 A few days is acceptable.
 A few weeks is a red flag.

-A provider with confidence in their services will not lock you into a long-term contract without some simple exit clauses.
+It’s also worth noting that a provider with confidence in their services will not lock you into a long-term contract without some simple exit clauses.
 If you are unable to quit your contract during its term, or without substantial penalties, they might not be a provider you can trust.
 For example, PEI has a 30-day cancellation notice with no fees.
 Your contract should be equitably written with a balance of protections for both you and the provider.